dkitley1975/movie-quiz/README.md

 - __The Quiz Section__

-  - The quiz page included the logo at the top.
+  - The quiz page includes the logo at the top.
   - The questions are populated randomly from the questions fetched from [Open Trivia (API) Database](https://opentdb.com/api_config.php).
 The quiz is set to return 10 questions, but is easily amended through `const SetQtyOfQuestions = 10`.
 These questions are obtained according to the difficulty level selected by the user.
 Instead of just 10 questions fetched from the API there is a multiplication factor used  to return more questions from the API `const questionsToFetchMultiplier = 3;`, this was reduced from 5 as there wasn't 50 questions within the hard questions selection in the API. this helps with the randomness of the questions. on testing if only 10 questions are fetched from the API it was the same 10 questions fetched each time, spoiling the quiz gameplay on any repeat attempts.
   - When an answer is selected the question either lights up Red for incorrect or green for correct.
   - When an answer is selected there is a sound, either a buzz or a ding to indicate if the answer was incorrect or correct, this feature is able to be turned off or on by the mute/play button at the bottom right of the play screen.